qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

   - `gitea web --port 80`
   - `gitea web --config /etc/gitea.ini --pid /some/custom/gitea.pid`
 - Notes:
-  - Gitea should not be run as root.
+  - RIA Hub should not be run as root.
 To bind to a port below 1024, you can use setcap on
     Linux: `sudo setcap 'cap_net_bind_service=+ep' /path/to/gitea`.
-This will need to be redone every time you update Gitea.
+This will need to be redone every time you update RIA Hub.

 ### admin